Yota-K/dotfiles/README.md

 # dotfiles

 This repository in order to management dotfiles.
-If you invoked to `sh init.sh`, a symbolic link is set.
+If you invoked to `sh setup.sh`, a symbolic link is set.

 ## Main using tools.